-Anxiety, Teeth Grinding and Sleep
+Anxiety, Teeth Grinding and Sleep Apnea in Children

 For parents of young children, the dream of a good night’s sleep is often just that, a dream.
 But what happens when the years pass and your child’s sleep worsens?
 This unfortunate reality is one that many families are living through nightly.
 What should be a calm and peaceful sleep is instead fitful, interrupted and noisy.
 It’s an unsettling sound few could miss, and it should be a wake-up call to parents that something isn’t right.

 Teeth grinding, or bruxism, occurs when you grind your teeth together or clench your jaw, and it can lead to damaged teeth, muscle pain, headaches and problems with the temporomandibular joints (TMJ Disorders).
 It is surprisingly common, occurring in up to 40% of children and adolescents (Journal of Dentofacial Anomalies and Orthodontics).
 While the exact cause is unknown, teeth grinding appears to be strongly linked to another sleep disorder, Obstructive Sleep Apnea, and both conditions lead to an increased risk for anxiety and depression in children and adolescents.
 The good news is that there is hope for a better night’s sleep!